 We live in a highly sleep-deprived society.
 According to the Centers for Disease Control (CDC), 1 in 3 people in the United States does not get enough sleep regularly.
 Additionally, the National Sleep Foundation reports that 45 percent of adults in the US admit that insufficient or poor sleep has impacted their daily activities at least once in the previous week.
 About a third of the people who said they slept the number of hours that doctors recommend reported experiencing poor sleep quality.

 Insufficient or poor sleep has been linked to numerous health issues.
 People who don’t get enough sleep or have poor sleep quality have a higher risk of developing dangerous health conditions like heart disease, diabetes, and obesity.

 Over the long term, it has been linked to a shortened lifespan.
 It may be tempting to forego sleep to have a few extra hours of awake time, but the price is too high.
 Your body and mind need rest, and when you deny that need, you set in motion the potential for severe impacts on your health.

 Sleep is when your body and brain rest and rejuvenate.
 When you have a night of adequate sleep, you will find more focused and have better mental clarity.

 You will also notice increased energy and a better mood.
 When you don’t give your body the rest it needs, you will feel drained and irritable.

 You may also notice that you get sick more often as sleep is directly tied to immune function.
 One study even found that people who got eight hours of sleep a night were less likely to catch a cold or develop cold symptoms that those who got less than seven hours a night.

 Those who got less than seven hours were three times more likely to get sick.
-There is no denying, sleep is essential.
+There is no denying, that sleep is essential.